-Medium strings are suitable for almost every genres.
+Medium strings are suitable for almost every genre.

-As stated above, these are only guidelines and not rule.
+As stated above, these are only guidelines and not rules.

 Typical String Gauges and Tension

-In the table below, the gauges of different strings in a set is presented along with approximate total tension.
+In the table below, the gauges of different strings in a set are presented along with approximate total tension.
 The values shown are the most common ones or average values.
 Exact values may vary slightly between different brands.
-This table is prepared for normal long scale guitar with 25.4 inches.
-The values for tension are marginally lower for short scale guitar that comes with 24.9 inches.
+This table is prepared for normal long-scale guitar of 25.4 inches.
+The values for tension are marginally lower for a short-scale guitar that comes with 24.9 inches.

-In modern times the string manufacturers have started to clearly discriminate between electric and acoustic guitars.
-In this case, the extra light string set for electric guitars might be different from extra light for acoustic guitars.
+The string manufacturers have started to clearly discriminate between electric and acoustic guitars in modern times.
+In this case, the extra light string set for electric guitars might be different from the extra light for acoustic guitars.

-Some guitarists just call them “Thirteen to Fifty Six” string set using the gauge of first and the last string.
+Some guitarists just call them “Thirteen to Fifty Six” string sets using the gauge of the first and the last string.
 Some even go one step further and just call them “Thirteens”.

 String deposits and Corrosion

-Continuous pressing of strings against frets, metal fatigue, corrosion and dirt are some of the factors which cause the string to deteriorate over time.
-If you are little vigilant and carry out regular maintenance, you can avoid these breakages.
-Let us look at some of these phenomenon
+Continuous pressing of strings against frets, metal fatigue, corrosion, and dirt are some of the factors which cause the string to deteriorate over time.
+If you are a little vigilant and carry out regular maintenance, you can avoid these breakages.
+Let us look at some of these phenomena

 All these factors lead to uneven distribution of mass along the string length and erratic intonation.
 It is recommended to

 String breakages can be really frustrating if they happen during a live performance.
-They can break when they are struck too hard, due to flaw in the winding or simply because of age.
+They can break when they are struck too hard, due to flaws in the winding, or simply because of age.
 But it is possible to minimize the breakages by carefully observing the breakage point and analyzing the reason.